It’s now easier than ever to get a credit score check in Canada for free!

 Improve your Credit Score

 So what if your credit score isn’t the best?
-There are a number of strategies that you can use such as (taken from my “how to improve your credit score article“):
+There are a number of strategies that you can use.

 Through a few quick and easy steps, you can keep your credit score at the top levels:

-- Always pay your bills on time with at least the min required payment.
+- Always pay your bills on time with at least the minimum required payment.

-- Keep your amount borrowed less than 50% of your total credit available.
+- Keep your amount borrowed to less than 50% of your total credit available.

-- Avoid applying for multiple credit products within a short span of time.
+- Avoid applying for several credit products within a short span of time.

 - If cancelling credit cards, avoid cancelling the ones with the longer track records.